-TEQ continues to provide inspirational content in international and domestic markets to keep Queensland top of mind now and when global travel resumes.
+TEQ continues to provide inspirational content in international markets to keep Queensland top of mind now and when global travel resumes.
 We are also making the most of our spectacular and inspiring Queensland imagery to connect with social media users who are in isolation or feeling anxious during this time, sending them serenity and calm from Queensland.
 Despite the many challenges of the pandemic around the world, Queensland continues to thrive - whether in nature, or the many examples of our wonderful human spirit around the state.
 This concept is what is inspiring TEQ's marketing team as the basis of our marketing during this time, and to help Queensland's tourism businesses share a similar story of hope and positivity, we've put together some content guidelines outlining our approach, titled 'Project Thrive'.
 The guidelines are intended to help you shape your social media and other messages during the key stages of the pandemic - from the 'homebound' state, to emergence and eventually return to travel.
 View the content guidelines.

 Read our weekly marketing updates in our industry e-newsletter 'Eye on Q'.

 13 November 2020 - Meet Queensland's new Minister for Tourism Industry Development and Innovation and Minister for Sport, the Hon.
 Stirling Hinchliffe MP, as he greets Queensland's tourism and events industry.